TheRobinPk/space_collector/README.md

 Fire a high energy attack, at `{angle}` angle.
 Length of the attack is 5 000 kms.

-Any enemy spaceship less than 200 kms far from the high enery attack is now broken.
+Any enemy spaceship less than 200 kms away from the high enery attack is now broken.
 Some points are added to player's score:

 - 15 points for an attacker
 - 20 points for an explorer